mohammadimtiazz/python_colorSpace/README.md

 # python_colorSpace
-List of color space those are not available in openCv lib
+List of color space that are not available in openCv lib